 - 2.23.
 Even as a rural Parish, Lower

 Beeding benefits from a range of

 community facilities.
 This includes,

 a Village Hall, cricket and football

 pitches, a tennis club, a Primary

 School, a children's playground, a

 Church, three Public Houses and

 garden allotments.

 - 2.24.
-Lower Beeding Village Hall is used by several community groups including:
+Lower Beeding Village Hall is used by Fig.6: Holy Trinity Primary School several community groups including:

 Rainbows, Brownies, Guides and the Lower Beeding and Handcross Junior Football Club.
 Cricket matches take place on the green from May to September, including the local Crabtree Cavaliers' Team.

-- 2.26.
-Horsham Quilters, dog training classes and Horsham Historic Preservation Society also use the community space. - 2.27.
+- 2.25.
+The Lower Beeding Horticulture Society are very active and organise a yearly plant sale, two annual shows, quiz nights and numerous guest lectures throughout the year.
+Other regular activities held at the Hall include: Zumba classes, Ballroom Dancing and Ballet for The under 10's.

+2.27.
 Holy Trinity Church opens the church room to the public, and provides a weekly Bumps, Babies and Toddlers Group meeting, monthly Thursday Club gatherings, and numerous coffee mornings for the Parish.